cutthroat78/Leaving-Cert-Notes/subjects/biology/syllabus-and-exam-structure.md

 ---

 There are 22 mandatory activities.
 Three of these are examined each year.
 Two of which have to be answered.
-A laboratory record of these activities has to be kept and available for inspection by The Department of Education and Science.
+A laboratory record of these activities has to be kept and available for inspection by The Department of Education and Science